batman1911/custom-mediawiki/Readme.md

 Helm charts that can deploy mysql pod along with the Mediawiki app.
 While running the Helm install command, following arguments are to be passed to the Helm charts.
 1) wiki_password - mysql password for the db username wiki
 2) wikidb_root_password - mysql root password for the mysql database
-3) image_id - The image Id that you gave while creating the docker build.
+3) image_id - The image Id that was provided during the docker build.

 The wiki_password is required during installation of the mediawiki app in web browser.